tklauser/kvm-boot/README.md

 you can set these up using the same guest-install script as described above and booting from the hard disk.

-You will want to setup:
+You will want to do the following:

   * console access - useful for early crashes or in case networking dies
   * grub tty setup - lets you select your kernels on the boot prompt
+  * write down the guest IP address - these should be static after first DHCP

 ### Setting up console and grub